open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   // This field is required.
   bytes trace_id = 1;

-  // A unique identifier for a span within a trace, assigned when the span
+  // span_id is a unique identifier for a span within a trace, assigned when the span
   // is created.
 The ID is an 8-byte array.
 An ID with all zeroes is considered
   // invalid.
   //